Synthron/Nixie/Software/Nixie/Readme.md

 ## How to use this software

 In `src` folder:
-copy file `network.h.template` and input your wifi settings.
+copy file `network.h.template`, rename it to `network.h` and input your wifi settings.
 Compile and upload to ESP32

 ## Features